taufik-nurrohman/markdown/.dev/README.md

 ### HTML Block

-CommonMark doesn’t care about the DOM and therefore also doesn’t care if a HTML element is perfectly balanced or not.
-Unlike the original Markdown syntax specification which doesn’t allow you to convert Markdown syntax inside a HTML block, the CommonMark specification doesn’t limit such a case.
-It cares about blank lines around the lines that look like a HTML block tag, as specified in [Section 4.6](https://spec.commonmark.org/0.31.2#html-blocks), type 6.
+CommonMark doesn’t care about the DOM, so it can’t tell if an HTML element is correctly balanced.
+Unlike the original Markdown syntax specification, which doesn’t allow Markdown syntax to be processed inside HTML blocks, the CommonMark specification doesn’t limit such cases.
+It only cares about blank lines that appear around lines that resemble HTML block tags, as specified in [Section 4.6](https://spec.commonmark.org/0.31.2#html-blocks), Type 6.

-Any text that comes after the opening and/or closing of a HTML block is treated as raw text and is not processed as Markdown syntax.
-A blank line is required to end the raw HTML block state:
+Any text that follows the opening and/or closing of an HTML block is treated as plain text and will not be processed as Markdown syntax.
+A blank line is required to end the raw HTML block:

 <table>
 <thead>